 Email counselling takes the form of a series of exchanges, rather like corresponding by letter.
 You are able to express your thoughts, feelings, problems and concerns, knowing that a skilled and non judgemental person will read this communication and respond with empathy, honesty, and respect and offer new perspectives and insight.
 Perhaps you are just looking for help with a current problem, or would like to explore a deeper understanding of yourself.
-If email counselling does not sound right for you, I am also willing to consider online chat counselling using the VSee video conferencing program/app, please contact me for further details.

 E-counselling shares some similarities with more traditional forms of face to face counselling, but it also has some differences, and some of the subtleties such as body language and facial expressions are not present.
 Partly for this reason, email counselling is not suitable for more serious mental health issues.
 Many people however find this of benefit because it may be easier to disclose difficult feelings or information from the comfort and safety of their preferred environment.
+I can also set creative exercises designed to explore aspects of yourself in new ways.

 Counselling by email is convenient, and there is no need to squeeze all the therapy into a time-limited session so people can take their time to think over their situation, and the counsellor can respond at a time that may not be possible with face to face counselling, and can also think over their responses too.